skydoves/IndicatorScrollView/README.md

 </p>

 <p align="center">
-:bullettrain_side: Reacts dynamically with an indicator when the scroll is changed.<br>
+🧀 Reacts dynamically with an indicator when the scroll is changed.<br>
 </p>

 <p align="center">